alestic/ec2-consistent-snapshot/README.md

     database.
 The database is shutdown before the snapshot is initiated and restarted afterwards. \[EXPERIMENTAL\]

+- \--mysql-stop-slave-io

+    Issue a "STOP SLAVE IO_THREAD" before taking snapshot to stop disk activity.
+Will also cause MySQL to flush RELAY logs for better consistency.
+    \[EXPERIMENTAL\]

 - \--snapshot-timeout SECONDS

     How many seconds to wait for the snapshot-create to return.
 Defaults